MalihaKabir/DailyGreetingsWithNewQuoteWebPage/README.md

 # GetDailyGreetingsWithNewQuoteWebPage

-This is a project where users get daily greetings with inspiration.
+This is a project where users get daily greetings with inspirational quotes.